-Once we have processed your application, we will tell you about available nanny positions that you are qualified for and would meet your requirements.
+Once we have processed your application, you can review our available job listings in your dashboard and reach out to our placement team with any questions.
+You will likely also be contacted by a member of our staff if we consider you a fit for a job you haven’t yet reviewed.
 You may be interested in one job, or several.
-The Nanny Network will refer you to the families you are interested in interviewing with.
+Assuming the qualifications are a match, the Nanny Network will refer you to the families you are interested in interviewing with.
 We will do all we can to help you find a position where you will enjoy job satisfaction, mutual respect, professionalism, and day-to-day fulfillment.

-After a family reviews your application, they may call you for a phone screen and/or to schedule an interview.
-Most families will meet you at their homes, but some will choose another location.
-If your initial interview goes well, you may be asked back for a working interview.
+After a family reviews your application, they will likely e-mail you to schedule a phone screen and/or to schedule a face-to-face interview.
+Most families will meet you at their homes, but some will choose another location (which could include Zoom these days!).
+If your initial interview goes well, you may be asked back for a working interview (which would be in-person).
 This will allow for some additional interaction with the children, and you should be paid for your time.

 During the interview process, we keep open communication with you to help ensure your questions are answered.
-The Nanny Network will continue to make you aware of new opportunities as they come in until you have accepted a job.
+The Nanny Network will continue to make you aware of new opportunities as they come in.
 Please let us know if you are interested in temp work while you are looking for a new position!

 A NOTE ON YOUR COMMITMENT

-We provide our families with a Nanny/Family Agreement to complete with their nannies.
+We provide our families with a work agreement to complete with their nannies, family assistants or private educators.
 This agreement is mutual and simply outlines what you are agreeing to do for the family and vice versa.
-The Nanny/Family Agreement allows for up-front, clear communication and addresses many issues that are often overlooked until they become a problem.
-It also discusses salary, vacation, etc.
+It allows for up-front, clear communication and addresses many issues that are often overlooked until they become a problem.
+It also discusses salary, vacation, house rules, job responsibilities, emergency protocols, etc.

 We find that a clear understanding of expectations and good communication are vital components of a good relationship with your employer and makes it easier to fulfill a commitment.